A month ago today I had a party.

 In fact, growing up, simply being a human in the world (even outside of crisis) reveals that sudden, immediate erasure is probably the most realistic part of the book.
 We never really know when we’re on the precipice.
 We never really know when we’ve arrived at the last doll or the last party.
 We never really know how long we’ll have to live alone in the garret, in an ill-fitting black velvet mourning dress, chatting to mice about the Bastille before coming out the other side.

 A lot of people in my life who have been kind of keeping it together though this thing started falling apart today.
-Even out on the trails–I walked ten miles at least–the mood was somber, reflective.
+Even out on the trails–I walked ten miles–the mood was somber, reflective.
 Every single person I passed seemed to be having a conversation with someone else comprised of variations on the theme of worry.
 We all just had the last doll yanked away from us.
 We’ve all been sent to the garret with scraps.
 We’re just now starting to accept that we’re not just there for a couple of days.

 I’m doing okay today, thanks for asking.
 It’s weird.
 I keep walking around like a hippie or an Oasis fan, repeating “Be.
 Here.
 Now” under my breath, because there’s basically no point in even trying to think about the future.
 I listened to the Go-Gos and danced down the street while I ran and for the duration of “Head Over Heels” I felt as close to normal as I’ve felt in almost two weeks.

 I hope the party wasn’t truly The Last Party.
 I have way too many party dresses to go down without a fight.